nineSean/memo/daily-note/README.md

 - es6 is about creating declarative boundaries instead of hyper focusing on imperativeness.
 - all functions are procedures, but not all procedures are functions.
 - side effect
-    - writting code with less side effects while can not avoiding side effects.
+    - writing code with less side effects while can not avoiding side effects.
     - make debugger more easily.